I currently have three research projects in progress.

 This course is a topical survey of the formative period of western medieval European history, roughly from the third through the ninth centuries.
 It traces the processes by which Roman, Germanic, and Christian political and intellectual traditions coalesced into a new civilization.
 Emphasis is placed on the reading, analysis, and discussion of primary sources from a wide variety of genres by a diverse number of authors.
 History majors, as well as students interested in a historical introduction to medieval European civilization, are welcome.

 This course, which is mandatory for all fourth-year Honours students, has two primary objectives.
-The first is to introduce students to some fundamental issues of historical representation, specifically the history of memory – an area of history that examines how people remember, forget, and restructure the past as an ongoing part of the construction of themselves and their worlds – and the expression of this construct in diverse forms, with their attendant possibilities and constraints.
+The first is to introduce students to some fundamental issues of historical representation, specifically the history of memoryan area of history that examines how people remember, forget, and restructure the past as an ongoing part of the construction of themselves and their worlds.
 Because I am a medieval historian, some of the secondary readings will come from scholars working on pre-modern Europe.
-However the issues and areas of research are not limited to any particular time period.
-The second goal of the course is to help students to conceptualize and write their honours graduating essays.
+However, the issues they raise are not limited to any particular time period.
+The second goal of the course is to help students to conceptualize and write their Honours graduating essays.

 Josh Timmermann (in progress), "In Search of 'Christian Times': Carolingian Conceptions of Tempora Christiana"